-Mundry directed the National Academy for Science and Mathematics Education Leadership and designed academies for Texas, Maine, Pennsylvania, Washington, Illinois, and Puerto Rico.
-Based on this work, she coauthored the award-winning Leading Every Day: Actions for Effective Leadership.
-The book was named a Learning Forward Book of the Year.
-Mundry also co-developed the simulation game, Leading Professional Learning: Building Capacity for Sustained Practice, which teaches educators how to build communities of practice to improve learning; coauthored the best-selling books, Designing Effective Professional Development for Teachers of Science and Mathematics and The Data Coach’s Guide to Improving Learning for All Students; and has authored or coauthored many other publications and toolkits.
+Previously, Mundry directed the National Academy for Science and Mathematics Education Leadership and designed academies for Texas, Maine, Pennsylvania, Washington, Illinois, and Puerto Rico.
+Based on this work, she coauthored the award-winning Leading Every Day: Actions for Effective Leadership, which was named a Learning Forward Book of the Year.
+Mundry also codeveloped Leading Professional Learning: Building Capacity for Sustained Practice, a simulation game for building communities of practice to improve learning; coauthored the best-selling books, Designing Professional Development for Teachers of Science and Mathematics and The Data Coach’s Guide to Improving Learning for All Students; and has authored or coauthored many other publications and toolkits.

-Formerly, Mundry was Associate Director at NETWORK, Inc., an R&D organization focused on school improvement, where she managed the National Center for Improving Science Education and developed two simulations games: Making Change for School Improvement and Systems Thinking Systems Changing.
+Formerly, Mundry was Associate Director at NETWORK, Inc., where she managed the National Center for Improving Science Education and developed two simulations games: Making Change for School Improvement and Systems Thinking Systems Changing.

 Mundry earned a BA from the University of Massachusetts, Amherst, and an EdM from Boston University.